dorumrr/de1984/EDGE_TO_EDGE_FIX.md

 # Edge-to-Edge Display Fix for All Devices

-## Problem
+## Problems Fixed
-The bottom navigation bar had a dark line/indicator appearing on some devices due to improper handling of system window insets in edge-to-edge mode.
+1. **Dark line/indicator** appearing at the bottom on some devices due to improper handling of system window insets in edge-to-edge mode
+2. **Text overlapping icons** in bottom navigation on some devices/Android versions due to insufficient spacing

-## Root Cause
+## Root Causes
-The app was using `WindowCompat.setDecorFitsSystemWindows(window, false)` to enable edge-to-edge display, but wasn't properly applying window insets to the UI components.
+1. **Dark line issue:** The app was using `WindowCompat.setDecorFitsSystemWindows(window, false)` to enable edge-to-edge display, but wasn't properly applying window insets to the UI components.
 This caused:
-1. The bottom navigation to extend behind the system navigation bar
+   - The bottom navigation to extend behind the system navigation bar
-2. A dark overlay/scrim to appear on some devices
+   - A dark overlay/scrim to appear on some devices
-3. Inconsistent behavior across different Android versions
+   - Inconsistent behavior across different Android versions

+2. **Text overlap issue:** The bottom navigation had:
+   - Fixed height of `80dp` which was too small for icon + label
+   - Large icon size (`32dp`) leaving insufficient space for text
+   - No internal padding to separate icon from label

 ## Solution Overview
 Implemented proper window insets handling to ensure consistent behavior across all devices and Android versions (API 21+).